-The Preamble of Ethiopia's Investment Proclamation (Proclamation No. 769/2012) states the need to encourage and promote investment "so as to strengthen the domestic production capacity and thereby accelerate the economic development of the country and to improve the living standards of
+The Preamble of Ethiopia's Investment Proclamation (Proclamation No. 769/2012) states the need to encourage and promote investment "so as to strengthen the domestic production capacity and thereby accelerate the economic development of the country and to improve the living standards of its peoples."

-\This paper includes some of the themes in the first chapter of the author's unpublished PhD thesis (University of Warwick Law School, June 2012, Final version 9 December 2012).
-The core themes of the paper were presented at SMUC's Fourth Multi-Disciplinary Seminar on 20 September 2012 and the paper is simultaneously submitted (on 31 December 2012) to the Proceedings of SMUC's Fourth Multi-Disciplinary Seminar and to the Inter-disciplinary Research Papers (IRP) column of Mizan Law Review.

-its peoples."
 Article 5 of the Proclamation further states that "the objectives of the investment policy of Ethiopia are designed to improve the living standards of the peoples of Ethiopia through the realization of sustainable economic and social development".
+Sub-Articles 1 to 8 of this provision state the specific

+^{} Dean School of Graduate Studies, St. Mary's University College; This paper includes some of the themes in the first chapter of the author's unpublished PhD thesis (University of Warwick Law School, June 2012, Final version 9 December 2012).
+The paper is simultaneously submitted to the Proceedings of SMUC's Fourth Multi-Disciplinary Seminar and to the Inter-disciplinary Research Papers column of Mizan Law Review.

-Sub-Articles 1 to 8 of this provision state the specific objectives of Ethiopia's investment policy which, inter alia, include, accelerated economic development, foreign exchange earnings through export expansion in volume and variety, saving 'foreign exchange through production of import substituting products,' encouraging 'balanced development and integrated economic activity among the Regions and strengthening the inter-sectoral linkages of the economy'.
+objectives of Ethiopia's investment policy which, inter alia, include, accelerated economic development, foreign exchange earnings through export expansion in volume and variety, saving 'foreign exchange through production of import substituting products,' encouraging 'balanced development and integrated economic activity among the Regions and strengthening the inter-sectoral linkages of the economy'.
 Towards this end, Article 5 envisages the enhancement of 'the role of the private sector' and foreign investment.

 The package of specific investment incentives that are available to both domestic and foreign investors are embodied in Regulations No.270/2012.
-They include customs duty exemption for capital goods and construction materials for all investments other that four spheres of activities stated under Schedules 7, 11, 14 and 15 of the Regulations.
+They include customs duty exemption for capital goods and construction materials1 for all investments other that four spheres of activities stated under Schedules 7, 11, 14 and 15 of the Regulations.
 Moreover, income tax exemption for the number of years stated in the Regulations is provided for various sectors.
 The incentives further include income tax exemption for expansion or upgrading, loss carry forward, remittance of fund, land allocation at modest leasehold payment rates, bank loan incentives and facilitating infrastructure and utilities.